top of page

 A portal of Water, S(hell), Waves, (Flo)at, and the Cloud

-Litm(us) is the spiritual container within Afro Hair Tings.
+Litm(us) is the spiritual container within Afro Hair Tings and Black Beauty School.

-It is a community conversation and embodied inquiry into afro hair as sacred technology.
+Litm(us) is a community conversation and embodied inquiry into afro hair as sacred tech(know)logy.
+It lives in:

 water